Copac a betrayal of the people and their right to author a new constitution

 Now, for the politicians in Copac to try and start persuading the general populace into supporting a negotiated constitution under the guise that it is people-driven and is a product of the people’s views as expressed through the outreach exercise is foolhardy and a complete insult of the intelligence of the people.
 So does this imply that the people, in their assessment of Copac should conveniently forget that ‘Operation Chimumumu’ ever existed and that many were kept away from outreach meetings because someone was afraid they would say the ‘wrong’ things?
 The people witnessed some of these things and are fully aware that the outreach meetings were a badly done gimmick of soliciting for the people’s views in writing a constitution.

-Both factions of the MDC have endorsed the draft and want
+Both factions of the MDC have endorsed the draft and want no further amendments to it. |

 It would certainly be more diplomatic and respectable for the two MDC formations to admit their mistake in agreeing to Article VI and be truthful that they agreed to it and are in the process of negotiating a constitution with Zanu PF which they will eventually bring to the people for a referendum.